soethandara/plas_flutter_docker/README.md

   - Type -> ```Open Folder in Container...``` (or) ```Reopen in Container ```

 ## Goals
-- **Student can see three sample flutter projects under /root directory**
+- **Student can see three sample flutter projects under /root directory using the following comment on VS code terminal**
   - ```ls -al /root```
 - **Student can modify these three sample projects according to the guide document as the exercise**
   - **Exercise1**